 In fiscal year 2014, 69.5 million Ordinary Shares (including Ordinary Shares underlying just over 6.0 million ADRs) were repurchased at a cost of approximately €482 million.
 In February 2015, the Company announced a €400 million ordinary share buy-back program which was completed between February and August 2015.
-In February 2016, the Company announced an €800 million Ordinary Share buyback program (including Ordinary Shares underlying ADRs) and this program was subsequently increased to €886 million in June 2016. €418 million of this program was completed in fiscal year 2016 to buyback approximately 29.1 million shares (including approximately 19.9 million shares underlying ADRs) with the remaining $\notin$ 468 million spent in fiscal year 2017 to buyback approximately 36.0 million shares (including approximately 3.9 million shares underlying ADRs).
+In February 2016, the Company announced an €800 million Ordinary Share buyback program (including Ordinary Shares underlying ADRs) and this program was subsequently increased to €886 million in June 2016. €418 million of this program was completed in fiscal year 2016 to buyback approximately 29.1 million shares (including approximately 19.9 million shares underlying ADRs) with the remaining €468 million spent in fiscal year 2017 to buyback approximately 36.0 million shares (including approximately 3.9 million shares underlying ADRs).
 In addition to the above, in fiscal year 2017, the Company bought back 36.4 million shares (including approximately 17.7 million shares underlying ADRs) at a total cost of approximately €550 million during the period November 2016 to February 2017.
 In February 2017 the Company announced the commencement of a €150 million share buyback program in respect of shares underlying ADRs.
-As of July 20, 2017 the Company had bought back approximately 2.0 million shares underlying ADRs at a cost of €39 million under this program during fiscal year 2018.
-In May 2017 the Company announced the commencement of an Ordinary Share buyback of up to €600 million in the five-month period to end October 2017.
-As of July 20, 2017 the Company had bought back approximately 14.2 million shares at a cost of €260 million under this program during fiscal year 2018.
+The Company bought back approximately 2.0 million shares underlying ADRs at a cost of €39 million under this program during fiscal year 2018.
+In addition to the above, in fiscal year 2018, the Company bought back 33.0 million shares at a total cost of €600 million under its €600 million share buyback program which commenced in May 2017 and 11.7 million shares at a total cost of €190 million under it €750 million share buyback which commenced in February 2018.
+As of July 19, 2018 the Company had bought back approximately 20.1 million shares at a cost of €320.1 million under this €750 million program during fiscal year 2019.
 All Ordinary Shares (including ADRs which represent five Ordinary Shares) repurchased have been cancelled.